+Prepare for IVF is one of the most important steps to having a successful IVF.
 When undergoing in vitro fertilization (IVF), getting your body ready for IVF beforehand can be beneficial.
 Numerous factors, some of which are beyond your control, can affect the success of IVF.
-However, one thing you can do is to make sure you’re healthy.
+However, one thing you can do is to make sure you’re healthy when you are thinking about how to prepare for IVF.

 As you get ready for, begin, and finish an IVF cycle, you could experience a range of emotions.
 After all, IVF can be expensive, time-consuming, and physically demanding.